-Bekaert's internal control framework consists of a set of group policies for the main business processes, which applies Group-wide.
+Bekaert's internal control framework consists of a set of group policies for the main business processes, and applies Group-wide.
 Bekaert has different tools in place to constantly monitor the effectiveness and efficiency of the design and the operation of the internal control framework.

 The Internal Audit Department monitors the internal control performance based on the global framework and reports to the Audit and Finance Committee at each of its meetings.
+The Governance, Risk and Compliance Department reports to the Audit and Finance Committee at each of its meetings on risk and compliance matters.